 Your kitten needs a place of its own.
 Provide a clean box or basket in a warm, draft-free area.
 Soft, washable bedding will help make your kitten cosy.

 Initially feed the kitten what it is used to being fed.
 Gradually change to the diet you want it on.
-A high quality kitten food such as Nutrience will ensure that all your kitten’s nutrient requirements are met.
-To help maintain healthy teeth and gums feed a raw bone once or twice a week.
+A high quality kitten food such as Delicate Care or Ziwi Peak will ensure that all your kitten’s nutrient requirements are met.
+To help maintain healthy teeth and gums feed pieces of raw meat regularly.
 Remember that meat only is an inadequate and unbalanced diet for a cat of any age.
-We can provide you with a recipe for a balanced home cooked diet.

 Ensure access to fresh water at all times.
 Milk (Pet’s Own, Pet Plus) can be offered to kittens.

 We can develop with you the right nutrition plan for your kitten; taking into consideration breed, lifestyle, age and budget.

 A complete vaccination programme at 6, 12 and 16 weeks (or as advised for your kitten) is vital to ensure protection against the potentially fatal disease, Feline Enteritis, and the highly contagious disease, Cat Flu.
 Where necessary we also offer vaccination to protect against Feline Leukaemia and Feline Aids.

 Our recommended ongoing vaccination protocol will be according to lifestyle and individual requirements to provide important protection but also to limit unnecessary vaccine triggers for the immune system.